Government Loans Guide in 2019: SSS, GSIS & Pag-IBIG

 Home Development Mutual Fund (HDMF) is more popularly known as Pag-IBIG Fund.
 It is created to give Filipino workers more affordable housing programs.
 Pag-IBIG stands for Pagtutulungan sa Kinabukasan: Ikaw, Bangko, Industriya at Gobyerno.

-The membership is mandatory and offers two types of loans: Pag-IBIG Multi-Purpose Loan and Pag-IBIG Housing Loan.
+The membership is mandatory and offers three types of loans: Pag-IBIG Multi-Purpose Loan, Pag-IBIG Housing Loan, and Pag-IBIG Calamity Loan.

 Social Security System (SSS)

-The state may run the Social Security System, but it is created to insure Filipinos working in private, informal, and professional sectors.
-Self-employed can also be a member and may pay contributions.
+The state may run the Social Security System, but it is created to ensure Filipinos work in private, informal, and professional sectors.
+Fortunately, it does not limit its services to only those employed.
+In addition, self-employed can be a member and may pay their monthly contributions.
 SSS has various benefits and loans for its active members.

 SSS salary loan is offered to members with at least 36 months of monthly contributions.
-The amount of the loan will depend on the number of contributions made.
-SSS also has housing loans, which are very selective with a specific purpose.
+The amount of the loan will depend on the number of payments made.
+Also, SSS has housing loans, which are very selective and have a specific purpose.